IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“What do you do when there is an evil you cannot defeat by just means?
 Do you stain your hands with evil to destroy evil?
 Or do you remain steadfastly just and righteous even if it means surrendering to evil?”

 ― <a href="https://codegeass.fandom.com/wiki/Lelouch_vi_Britannia" target="_blank">Lelouch vi Britannia</a>

+>“There’s no signs that the evils of this world are disappearing.
+That hasn’t changed since before I became a superhero.
+So, I guess that means I haven’t really made any difference.
+I’m not necessarily sad about that.
+But there has been something bothering me lately.
+As the days pass, my emotions become more distant.
+Fear, tension, joy, anger.
+I feel none of them anymore. **In exchange for power, maybe I’ve lost something that’s essential for being human.**”

+>“Before I’d have all kinds of emotions boiling inside me when I fought.
+Dread.
+Panic.
+But now all I need is one punch to end it.
+Every day I come home uninjured and wash my gloves.
+Whenever I’m out fighting monsters, I never feel like my heart’s really in it anymore.”

+― <a href="https://onepunchman.fandom.com/wiki/Saitama" target="_blank">Saitama</a>

 >“Kircheis, do you think what was possible for Rudolf is impossible for me?”